PiVortex/devhub-news/README.md

 13. **Smallest NEAR contract:**
 An account with a proxy contract deployed for less than 0.02 NEAR!
 This is what the FastNEAR team cooked up on Friday.
-Vlad Frolov also shared a contract that transfers NEAR that compiles to just 916 bytes.
+Vlad Frolov also shared a contract, that uses the [nesdie SDK](https://github.com/austinabell/nesdie), that transfers NEAR that compiles to just 916 bytes.
 Can you create a smaller contract? 👉 [LINK](https://x.com/fast_near/status/1814446732450689324)

 ### In case you missed it